abbyanimo/Roblox-Group-Finder/README.md

-# Roblox-Group-Finder
+# Roblox Group Finder

 Trashy Roblox Group Finder Written In Go
 Shit Code But Works No Proxy Support.
-Host it on replit to not cause your internet to get ratelimited.
+Host it on replit to not cause your internet to get rate-limited.

 ## Setup